 Who can get a court order if no parent is genetically related to the child?

 What are the bases for venue?
-Intended Parents’ residence, Gestational Carrier’s residence, child’s birthplace, or convenience of the participants
+Intended Parents’ residence, Gestational Carrier’s residence, child’s birthplace, location of Vital Records, or convenience of the participants

 If yes, are motions to waive venue accepted?
 Yes